MartinCastroAlvarez/solana-token-rust/README.md

 ## TODO List

 - Check allowance
+- Transfer on behalf of a different User

-- Allow Permissions
+- NFT URI

 - Listening to Events

 - Write a Program in Rust
 - Deploy the Program
-- NFT URI

 - Check account transactions
 - Wormhole/Vortex
 - Neon